Mataguay Scout Ranch offers a variety of opportunities for your unit to enjoy an weekend camping. These are just some of the possibilities.

 The Mataguay Project COPE (Challenging Outdoor Personal Experience) course is located at the south end of camp, past the Conference Center (park here and walk to course).
 Project COPE is a high adventure ropes course, emphasizing leadership, teamwork, and self esteem.
 The participants climb, swing, balance, jump, rappel, and think of solutions to a variety of activities.

-Reservations for COPE are dependent upon the availability of a council employed instructor.
+Reservations for COPE are dependent upon the availability of a council instructor.
 Recommended age is 13+, but our staff will work with your unit so that no one is left out and everyone benefits from learning how to be part of the team.
-The time required to complete is roughly eight (8) hours.
+The time required to complete ALL activities is between 30 and 45 hours.
+We typically deliver 20 hours of program to participants who join us on COPE weekends.
 There is a mandatory dress code of tennis shoes, socks, jeans or other long pants, and shirt.
 If you wear glasses a sports band is recommended.
 Participants with asthma should not forget their inhalers.
 This is a strenuous activity.

 Call the Council Service Center for a Project COPE reservation form or for more information.